luceCoding/Programming-Interview-Questions-in-Python/leetcode/medium/102_binary_tree_level_order_traversal.md

 - Space: O(N)
 - N - # nodes in tree

-We essentially need to visit the left side of the tree first to find the first elements to create each level.
+We essentially need to visit the left side of the tree first to find the elements to create each level before we visit the right side.
-Then we need to dictionary of lists to store these levels, each level will contain a list of elements.
+Then we need a dictionary of lists to store these levels, each level will contain a list of elements.
 So as we traverse in a preorder traversal fashion, we store the values into the dictionary.

 ```